Frequently Asked Questions

 Typically, all of our riders will be strongly encouraged to attend church with whoever happens to be hosting us.
 For many, it has proven to be an opportunity to explore branches of the Christian faith to which they have never before been exposed.
 Depending on the city we are in, we may have riders split up between a couple different churches to allow us to meet more people and spread the word about what we are doing.

 As part of the registration fee, riders will receive one Fuller Center jersey.
 (You are on your own for shorts/spandex.)
-Also if you reach the $1,000 fundraising level before January 1st you will get an additional jersey for free!
-You also have the option to purchase another one for $40 during registration.
+You also have the option to purchase another one for $40 during registration, and sometimes we will hold fundraising contests offering riders the chance to earn another free jersey.

 Riders joining our team for more than a day must wear the Fuller Center jersey.
 It makes us easily identifiable, helps us spread the word and makes us look like a team.